-75% of all accidental deaths involving 16-19 year olds occur on the roads
+75% of all deaths involving 16-19 year olds occur on the roads

-Young Driver Courses are offered to Year 12 and Year 13 students across the county.
+The Young Driver & Passenger Course is offered to Year 12 and Year 13 students across the county.

-The four sessions are designed to influence the attitudes and behaviours of both young drivers and passengers who are currently over-represented in crash statistics.
-The sessions facilitated are:
+The sessions are designed to influence the attitudes and behaviours of both young drivers and passengers who are currently over-represented in crash statistics.

 Driving and Seeing – We provide students with understanding as to crash causation, explore hazard perception, limitations to our vision and how this can impact on our judgement.